ropensci/roweb3/content/blog/2021-10-19-ropensci-news-digest-october-2021/index.md

 * [Announcing New Software Peer Review Editors: Emily Riederer, Adam Sparks, and Jeff Hollister](/blog/2021/10/12/editors2021) by Stefanie Butland.
 Introducing 3 new editors for rOpenSci software review.

+### Other topics

+* [rOpenSci News Digest, October 2021](/blog/2021/10/19/ropensci-news-digest-october-2021) by The rOpenSci Team.
+Statistical Package Standards at rOpenSci, new packages and package news.

 ### Tech Notes